Riley Greene Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 26th in MLB with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians have the 12th-ranked team ERA among all league pitching staffs (4.16).
+- The Guardians' 4.16 team ERA ranks 12th among all league pitching staffs.

-- Gaddis gets the start for the Guardians, his fourth of the season.
-He is 0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched.
+- Gaddis (0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched) gets the start for the Guardians, his fourth of the season.

-- In his last time out on Tuesday against the New York Yankees, the right-hander threw three innings, allowing eight earned runs while surrendering eight hits.
+- The right-hander's last appearance came on Tuesday against the New York Yankees, when he threw three innings, surrendering eight earned runs while giving up eight hits.

-- In three games this season, the 25-year-old has an 8.53 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .275 to opposing batters.
+- The 25-year-old has an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
+Opponents have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.